realmcu/HoneyGUI/doc/en/widgets/gui_page.md

 # Page

-The page widget enables developers to establish a column of additional controls along the y-axis.
-These controls are permitted to extend beyond the screen's display boundary.
-Users can access these controls by swiping up or down.
+The page widget is a container widget that allow developers to create a page containing other widgets along the y-axis.
+After creating a page, various other widgets can be added to it, such as button, image, and more.
+The page widget can extend beyond the screen display boundaries, and users can access additional controls added to the page by swiping up or down.

 ## Usage

-### Create page widget
+### Create Page Widget

 Developers can utilize the [gui_page_create(parent, filename, x, y, w, h)](#gui_page_create) function to establish a page widget.
 The page widget is a container oriented vertically, allowing the addition of other widgets to it.
 The height of the page widget is determined by the number of widgets added to it.
+As more widgets are added, its height increases.

 ## Example